Web standards

 Standards

-Campus domain names (e.g., unitname.ucsc.edu) in the UCSC domain are jointly approved by Information Technology Services and University Relations who may authorize, deny, or reclaim the use of Domain Names.
+Campus domain names (e.g., unitname.ucsc.edu) in the UCSC domain are jointly approved by Information Technology Services and University Advancement who may authorize, deny, or reclaim the use of Domain Names.
 Permission to use a UCSC Domain Name should generally be granted only to meet campus-wide strategic communication objectives.
 All promoted UCSC Domain Names should take visitors to sites that are in compliance with UCSC Web Standards.

 • Individuals registering domain names outside the UCSC domain that serve an official university purpose, are advised to consult with Information Technology Services, Web Services prior to launching a site on that domain.